 Launched in 2022, "Docs at the Library" is the most recent educational project organised by the One World Romania Association, in partnership with Mediawise Society and KineDok Romania.

-Each year, the project is carried out in two stages: the first is a series of media education courses for librarians.
-Participants then apply the knowledge gained in order to organise film screenings and debates for their libraries’ visitors, during the second stage of the project.
-The documentaries screened are Romanian productions and are part of the KineDok catalogue.
+Each year, the project is carried out in two stages.
+The first is a series of media literacy courses for librarians.
+With the guidance of the trainers, participants then apply the knowledge gained in order to organise film screenings and debates for their libraries’ visitors, during the second stage.

 The project started in 2022 in Dâmbovița, Gorj and Tulcea counties, continued in 2023 in Bucharest, Dâmbovița and Vâlcea, while in 2024 it took place in Dâmbovița, Ialomița, Neamț and Teleorman.
 In 2022, the 65 librarians who participated in the courses organised 85 events in 48 libraries.
 In 2023, 60 librarians organised 78 events in 28 libraries.
 During 2024, 94 librarians benefited from the courses and 60 screenings took place in 27 libraries.